 The Pay Plan for Emergency Workers authorizes and provides directions for the hiring of emergency firefighters (EFF, AD, casuals, and emergency workers).
 The Pay Plan is updated annually and distributed as an Instruction Memorandum and as an exhibit to the Interagency Incident Business Management Handbook, Chapter 10, Section 13.
-The conditions for hiring casuals are clearly stated, and include conditions for hiring additional personnel for an ongoing emergency incident (including rehabilitation); hiring additional personnel for an anticipated increase in fire activity; replacing suppression personnel currently assigned to other fires; hiring personnel for fire use hazardous fuel reduction activities; and conditions for allowing personnel to attend basic fire training for up to 80 hours.
+The conditions for hiring casuals are clearly stated, and include conditions for hiring additional personnel for an ongoing emergency incident (including rehabilitation); hiring additional personnel for an anticipated increase in fire activity; replacing suppression personnel currently assigned to other fires; hiring personnel for fire use hazardous fuel reduction activities (restricted to no greater than 300 hours per year per person); and conditions for allowing personnel to attend basic fire training for up to 80 hours or 120 hours per year for an individual in preparation for fire emergencies when licensing and/or certification requirements exist.